Millz0r/Samples/README.md

 Samples
 =======

-Repo with some of my code samples
+Repo with some of my code samples.

+C & OpenCL -> Cerberus: a MapReduce library targeting GPGPU Python -> Cache Simulator: a simple processor cache simulator Python -> YAML Updater: a script assisting users in YAML-based config updates